LindsayMichelleAllen/Spreadsheet/README.md

 # Spreadsheet
-Term project for CS 321 implemented using C#
+A stand-alone spreadsheet implemented in C#